 Pace University’s publishing internships are offered at the beginning of every semester.
 If you are a student and not currently working in the industry you must complete the PUB 699A/B course sequence in order to complete the requirements of the degree.

-During the internship, the student not only learns about the particular job assignment and functional area, but also studies the company and the related industry.
-By the end of the semester the student develops their thesis topic based on or developed out of their internship experience and begins their preliminary research.
+During the internship, the student not only learns about the particular job assignment and functional area, but also study the company and the related industry.
+By the end of the semester the student develops his/herthesis topic based on or developed out of their internship experience and begins his/her preliminary research for the thesis paper they will write in PUB 699B.

 On the job, interns are assigned specific projects; undertake research and analysis activities; may participate in staff meetings; and become involved in ongoing department functions.
 The responsibilities of the intern vary from company to company.